Mshishegar/bitcoin/doc/Successful.payment.ika.motto.md

 Mr. Ika Motto

-* The amount of $187 was successfully paid and registered.
+* The amount of $214 was successfully paid and registered.

-* $214 of payment remaining.
+* Your payment has been completed and notified to the project manager.
-  #
+  ##